Signed in as:

 Rules, Menu Planning & Preparation, Proper Cleaning Demonstrations, Student Interviews, Vocational Assessments, Money Management Activities, Laundry Skills Training, Job Shadowing & Volunteering Activities, Daily Living Skills Training, Healthy/Safe Living Training

-The Norris City Annex serves students whose needs cannot be adequately met in their home school districts, students who are struggling with emotional and/or behavioral issues.
+The Norris City Annex serves students whose needs cannot be adequately met in their home school districts, including students who are struggling with emotional and/or behavioral issues and students with communication difficulties.
 The primary focus is to give the students the social and behavioral skills they need to successfully return to their home schools.
 There is no predetermined time frame; this can take anywhere from a few months to several years, depending on the students’ progress and the decisions of the IEP team.

 The Secondary Training Experience Program (S.T.E.P.) is a training/placement program designed to prepare students with disabilities for transition into employment with optimum community participation during and after graduation from high school.
-During the student's junior and senior year, student will be provided with customized services that are responsive to the individuals support needs and learning styles of the student and will include linkages to education, other agencies and adult services.
+During the student's junior and senior year, the student will be provided with customized services that are responsive to the educational needs and learning style of the student and will include linkages to education, community agencies, and adult services.